TheCrittaC/BigBen/README.md

 of the message.

-The `weather.py` module takes a location as an argument and returns weather for that location, using the OpenWeatherMap API.
+The `weather.py` module takes a location as an argument and returns weather for that location, using the Weather Underground API.
+If the weather is not available from there, it uses the OpenWeatherMap API.
 The command is ".weather LOCATION"

 The bot also supports modifying previous messages with a sed-like syntax.
 For
 example: